marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Island-of-Misfit-Toys/Bonus-Fishing-Guide.md

 ![](../images/Bonus-Fishing-Guide-part-5.png)

 This page is a "heatmap" that shows the spawn points of all the 171 fish.
+Each fish has an entry, where the white parts show where the fish spawns, and the black parts show where the fish doesn't spawn.